Philip Bujak: Charitable activities

 Between 1993 and 2003 Philip Bujak was an active supporter of The Wooden Spoon and helped to fundraise throughout Devon whilst Headmaster of Stover School.

 In 1998 Bujak served on the committee of the MacMillan Appeal for South Devon and was a member of the Devon St Johns Ambulance.

-Between 2005–2009, Bujak ran annual residential leadership courses for prospective Headteachers at St Edmund's Hall, Oxford believing that younger academic staff should be encouraged to plan their careers with business leaders as mentors from an early age.
+Between 2005 and 2009, Bujak ran annual residential leadership courses for prospective Headteachers at St Edmund's Hall, Oxford believing that younger academic staff should be encouraged to plan their careers with business leaders as mentors from an early age.

 In 2009 and as a commitment to raising awareness of the contribution of the Polish community living in the UK, Philip Bujak co-founded Polish Heritage together with Dr Andrew Meeson.
 Bujak served as Vice Chairman of The Polish Heritage Society UK in 2009; he assisted in the repair and erection of a statue of Frederyk Chopin at the South Bank Centre (a gift from the people of Poland in the 1970s that had been allowed to fall into disrepair); and supported the placing of a plaque to commemorate the London home of Stanislaw Sosabowski in Chiswick.

 In 2011, in recognition of his work in highlighting the contribution of members of the Polish community in the UK, during and after the Second World War, he was awarded the Pro Memoria Medal by the Republic of Poland.
 For his fundraising activities he was awarded the Order pro merito Melitensi (cross) by the Sovereign Military Order of Malta and in 2010 he was granted the Freedom of the City of London.

 Between 2011 and 2014, Philip Bujak was a committed fundraiser for the charity DEBRA (the fight against Epidermolysis Bullosa) and hosted a charity Opera evening at Stationers' Hall in The City of London featuring soprano Sally Matthews which raised over £10,000.

 In 2012, Philip Bujak oversaw the restoration of a portrait of Edward Rydz-Śmigły by the artist, Jan Hawrylkiewicz.
 This painting was the second of what was a commitment to restore two such artworks a year and followed the restoration of the iconic Battle of Britain painting Return from a Successful Sortie by Artur Horowicz.

 In 2013, Philip Bujak led the initiative to place another plaque at 51 New Cavendish Street to mark the London headquarters of the Polish Navy during 1939–1945, unveiled in November 2013 by Witold Sobkow, the Polish Ambassador.

 In 2016, a memorial was commissioned by Philip Bujak and his brother and was dedicated to the men of the 3rd Carpathian Division.
 Over 450 men, including his father, were based at Riddlesworth Resettlement Camp in 1946, and the memorial was unveiled by The Ambassador of The Republic of Poland, Mr Witold Sobkow.
 The inscription reads: